 Key Battles of the Korean War

 The war began on June 25, 1950, when North Korean forces crossed the 38th parallel, the boundary dividing the two Koreas.
 The North Korean People's Army (NKPA) quickly overwhelmed the Republic of Korea Army (ROKA), pushing them southward.
-The United Nations Security Council condemned the invasion and authorized a multinational force, primarily led by the United States, to defend South Korea.
+So the United Nations Security Council condemned the invasion and authorized a multinational force, primarily led by the United States, to defend South Korea.
 The initial months of the war were characterized by a series of defensive actions by the UN forces, aimed at preventing the collapse of South Korea.
 These early engagements set the stage for the more significant battles to come, highlighting the challenges faced by both sides in a war fought under harsh conditions and with evolving objectives.

 Comprehensive Overview